openstack/api-sig/guidelines/api_interoperability.rst

 * Change in APIs is an inevitable consequence of evolving projects with a diversity of contributors.
 In the unlikely event that such change is not a consideration then these guidelines need not apply.
-* The overarching goal of the API Working Group is to encourage consistency in the APIs of all the services.
+* The overarching goal of the API Special Interest Group is to encourage consistency in the APIs of all the services.
 The proposed solutions for enabling compatibility and stability are guidance towards achieving consistency.
 The assertions about when a change will violate interoperability are true independent of any given solution.

 Any service which does not support versioning and wishes to achieve interoperability SHOULD do two things: